Mettler, California: James Dean

 On September 30, 1955, motion picture actor James Dean was driving north on Highway U.S. 99 when he was stopped by California Highway Patrol officer O.V.
 Hunter and given a ticket for speeding.
 The officer wrote Mettler Station as the location of the infraction.
+Later that day, Dean would be killed in a fatal car crash as he continued his journey north.

 Geography

 Mettler is 25 miles south of Bakersfield.
 The locality has an area of 0.2 sqmi and an elevation of 541 feet.

 Demographics

+Mettler first appeared as a census designated place in the 2000 U.S. census.

+2020

+At the 2020 census Mettler is reported as having a population of 90.
+However, due to the margins of error introduced by the application of differential privacy algorithms as a "top down" disclosure avoidance measure to the 2020 census data, along with the various other operational issues related to the simultaneous COVID-19 pandemic this population number is questionable.